gkapetanakis/grace/README.md

 In short, two intermediate representations are used, one that closely matches the grammar of the language, and LLVM IR.

+## Testing

+When the compiler is built some semantic tests are run, which the compiler should pass.
+You can also execute our semantic tests -both erroneous and correct programs- by running `dune runtest` from the root directory of the project.

 ## Data Flow